 Office: 355 Sutton Hall Phone: 724-357-3029 Email: email@example.com

 EdD, Language Education, University of Georgia, 1984 MA, Linguistics, University of Georgia, 1982 BA, English, Miami University, 1978

 Composition Theory and Pedagogy, Writing Centers, Research Methods

-Ben has been a leader and co-chair for three International Writing Centers Association (IWCA) Summer Institutes, most recently in Fort Lauderdale, Florida in 2013.
-He served on the IWCA’s executive board for six years and delivered the conference's keynote
+Ben has been a leader and co-chair for three International Writing Centers Association Summer Institutes, most recently in Fort Lauderdale, Florida, in 2013.
+He served on the IWCA’s executive board for six years and delivered the IWCA-NCPTW conference keynote

 tutoring.
-He has published books and articles on composition and is a regular presenter at IWCA.
-Ben’s most recent book is with Shanti Bruce and is entitled ESL Writers: A Guide for Writing Center Tutors, 2nd ed.
-He is author of A Tutor’s Guide: Helping Writers One to One,
+He has published books and articles on composition and been a regular presenter at IWCA.
+Ben co-edited, with Shanti Bruce, Tutoring Second Language Writers, published by Utah State University Press.
+His other books include ESL Writers: A Guide for Writing Center Tutors, also with Shanti Bruce and winner of the IWCA Book Award, A Tutor’s Guide: Helping Writers One to One,

-2nd ed.
-Both titles are published by Heinemann Boynton/Cook.
+2nd ed., published by Heinemann Boynton/Cook.
 His latest book, Multilingual Writers and Writing Centers, was published in 2015 by Utah State University Press.

 View Ben Rafoth's vita (PDF)